KarMiles/polish-girl-painting/README.md

 **Links**

-Links not usefull in respect of search engine analytics have been equipped with anchor tag nofollow (in respect of SEO) and noopener (in respect of safety of the site).
+Links not useful in respect of search engine analytics have been equipped with anchor tag nofollow (in respect of SEO) and noopener (in respect of safety of the site).

 Links to outside sites potentially valuable from search engine optimisation standpoint were added in About section.